AlexBBIO/Trenches/README.md

 - Charging troops will seek out enemy trenches
 - Close combat deals high damage

+## Shelved Features

+### Morale System (commented out)
+A morale system was partially implemented but is currently disabled.
+The original design had:
+- Morale starts at 100 for each unit
+- Seeing allies die nearby would reduce morale (-10 per death)
+- Being suppressed would reduce morale (-5)
+- Being in a trench would boost morale (+2 over time)
+- At 0 morale, soldiers would automatically retreat

+**Why shelved:** Soldiers die too quickly in combat for morale to meaningfully impact gameplay.
+The system needs a redesign to be impactful.
+Code is preserved in comments in `combat.js`, `units.js`, and `ai.js`.

 ## Tech Stack

 - HTML5 Canvas